jfbarras/slimy-snake/README.md

 ## Improved Features
 Bot can find the best angle for avoidance: the largest sector, the closest angle, that has no collision.
 TODO: What about when snake is fully encircled?

+Bot can find the best angle for food: the smallest heading correction to the closest (but reachable) food particle, behind which there's the most food.

 ## Controls
 Key | Result